Psyshadow/HCIclone/README.md

 - Framework of EWOR

 This clustering was really helpful to further understand the projects goals and important framework.
-## Evaluation
-    TODO
-Describe your approach for evaluating your low-fi prototypes, present your results and your conclusion.
-Upload the document shared with the stakeholder to the "deliverables" folder and include the link here.

-Optional: in this part you can also document the prototyping process: show different iterations, as well as failed ideas (Weeks 6-10)
+### User Needs
+To gain an understanding of the user-needs all team members contacted start-ups.
+The start-up creators have been interview to gain knowledge on what they would have expected if they would have had access to such a learning plat form.

+The user needs are extracted from the common needs of the interviews conducted with start ups and pose the requirements for our platform:

+General Needs:
+- Mentoring
+- Networking

+Missing knowledge:
+- Business creation (Legal, Employees, Insurances, business plan)
+- Basic knowledge (keywords)

+Platform Needs:
+- Browser (PC)
+- On Demand
+- Overview of current startup phase & progress
+- Content according to phase
+- Short videos
+- Questions to check knowledge

+### Idea Presentation
-As an outcome of the ideation process and the start-up interviews we did, possible features for the learning platform were presented to the stakeholders.
+As an outcome of the ideation process and the user-needs, possible features for the learning platform were presented to the stakeholders.
 This project differs a bit from the other ones in the sense that the stakeholders themselves are still figuring out how the learning platform should look like contentwise.
-The user-need identified in the start-up interview and the features presented were also helpful for the stakeholders to take further decsions.
+The user-need identified in the start-up interview and the features presented were also helpful for the stakeholders to take further decisions.
-In the slides presented to the stakholders (that can be seen [here](https://github.com/eth-ait/hci-project-group9/blob/master/Deliverables/Idea_Presentation_stakeholders.pptx)) the different possible ways to implement the features can be seen.
+In the slides presented to the stakeholders (that can be seen [here](https://github.com/eth-ait/hci-project-group9/blob/master/Deliverables/Idea_Presentation_stakeholders.pptx)) the different possible ways to implement the features can be seen.

 (evtl. here example/image of the way a feature has been presented)

-By presenting them our insights and ideas, during the call, following new insights into the stakholder needs and their opinion about our ideas could be gained:
+By presenting them our insights and ideas, during the call, following new insights into the stakeholder's needs and their opinion about our ideas could be gained:

 - Mentor has login for the platform as well
 - Community should be present!
 Some kind of communication tool is wanted.
-- Interest check idea should be followed up on, questionnaire was not welcomed.
+- Interest check idea should be followed up on, the questionnaire was not welcomed.
-- Different types of progess should be visible (start-up phase user is in, knowledge in a specific field, etc.)
+- Different types of progress should be visible (start-up phase user is in, knowledge in a specific field, etc.)
 - Content projection is still in progress at EWOR itself.
 The suggested introduction video with additional reading material was welcomed.

+## Evaluation
+    TODO
+Describe your approach for evaluating your low-fi prototypes, present your results and your conclusion.
+Upload the document shared with the stakeholder to the "deliverables" folder and include the link here.

+Optional: in this part you can also document the prototyping process: show different iterations, as well as failed ideas (Weeks 6-10)

 ## Final solution